Container-deposit legislation

 Deposits that are not redeemed are often kept by distributors or bottlers to cover the costs of the system (including handling fees paid to retailers or redemption centers to collect, sort, and handle the containers) or are escheated to the governmental entity involved to fund environmental programs.
 Studies have shown that container-deposit schemes are generally very successful in practice, with return rates commonly reaching up to 90% or more.

 History

 A & R Thwaites & Co in Dublin, Ireland, announced in 1799 the provision of artificial "soda water" and that they paid 2 shillings a dozen for returned bottles.
 Schweppes, who were also in the business of artificially made mineral waters, had a similar recycling policy from about 1800, without any legislation.
 Scottish bottled beverage companies also voluntarily introduced such a scheme to encourage the return of their bottles for reuse.
-In Sweden a standard system for deposits on bottles and recycling was established in 1884, eventually by law.
-The popular demand for a deposit on aluminium cans to reduce littering led to legislation in 1984.
+In Sweden a standard system for deposits on PET bottles and aluminium cans was established by legislation in 1984.

 British Columbia's legislated deposit-return system, enacted in 1970, is the oldest such program in North America.